Prescription Glasses and Contact Lenses to Correct Your Vision in Victoria, BC

 Materials

 Many new eyeglass-wearers are surprised to learn that most glasses aren’t actually made of glass, but high-strength, scratch-resistant specialty plastics.
-Lenses come in a variety of coatings designed to resist UV ocular damage, computer glare, as well as scratches and impact damage.
+Lenses come in a variety of coatings designed to resist UV ocular damage, and computer glare, as well as scratches and impact damage.

 Depending on your prescription needs, your optometrist may give you the option of traditional- or digital-surfaced lenses.
 Digitally surfaced lenses use a diamond-pointed lathe cutter to precisely cut the lens from a semi-finished blank lens.
 Since less labour is involved, digital lenses are also completed faster.